MonacoProtocol/sdk/readme/the-protocol.md

 - This trade account indicates the matching price and the orders involved in the trade.
 - Trades can be viewed on a market level or an order level.

+## Voiding

+- When a market is marked to be voided all stakes/risks will be returned to wallets.
+- Voiding is facilitated by off-chain cranking.

 ## Settlement

 - When an outcome is passed to a market, the protocol will then process orders for settlement.